Fourteen young candidates are standing for election to become Camden’s next Youth MP.

 Jessie Wernick, Camden Deputy Youth MP from 2018-20, said: “Being a Youth MP is more than just a title.
 It’s about the endless opportunities for you and the young people you represent.”

-All 11 to 19-year-olds who live in Camden, go to a local school or college, attend a local youth centre or work in the borough, are eligible to vote in our Youth MP Election from 16 to 27 March.
-The results will be announced on 2 April.
+All 11 to 19-year-olds who live in Camden, go to a local school or college, attend a local youth centre or work in the borough, are eligible to vote in the Youth MP Election in September.